aligunesv/100projects100day/README.md

 # 100 Projects in 100 Days - HTML, CSS and JavaScript
 This repo contains 100 small web projects that I developed using HTML, CSS and JavaScript.
-I will upload a small project every day.
+I will upload a small project in 100 days.
 You can use, explore, learn or customise all the projects in this repo.

 ----